PC over IP (PCoIP) is a remote display protocol that Teradici developed for delivering remote desktops and applications to endpoints.

 PCoIP works by rendering client desktops on a network or cloud server.
 The desktop's pixels are then compressed, encrypted and then transmitted to the client device.
 The client then decrypts and renders the desktop view for the user.

-PC over IP technology is based on the User Datagram Protocol (UDP), an alternative to the Transmission Control Protocol (TCP).
-PCoIP delivers bitmaps by encoding them on a remote host and then streaming the data to the client, transmitting only regions of the screen that change from frame to frame.
-From the client perspective, it's almost as if the client is watching a movie of the desktop that's being created in real time based on its activities.
-PCoIP can handle multimedia and graphics-heavy applications, but it does increase the CPU load on the remote host.
+PC over IP uses the User Datagram Protocol (UDP), an alternative to the Transmission Control Protocol (TCP).
+UDP features process-to-process communication and uses a loss-tolerant, low-latency connection to link an application to the internet.
+PCoIP delivers bitmaps, which define where a pixel appears on the screen and what color it should be, by encoding them on a remote host and then streaming the data to the client.
+It transmits only regions of the screen that change from frame to frame.
+From the endpoint perspective, it's almost as if the client is watching a real-time movie of the desktop's activities.Content Continues Below